Coregit — serverless Git API for AI agents. Atomic multi-file commits, instant forks, time-travel snapshots. 3.6× faster than GitHub.

 Semantic search built-in.

-Embeddings, vector retrieval, and a Tree-sitter code graph — first-class.
+Embeddings, vector retrieval, and a structural code graph — first-class.
 Search by meaning, not just keywords.
 No Elasticsearch, no plugins — it's part of the API.

 $0 when idle.

-Self-hosted Gitea on a $50/mo VPS costs $50 even with zero repos.
+A self-managed Gitea instance on a $50/mo VPS costs $50 even with zero repos.
 Coregit costs $0 until your agents start committing.
 Scale to thousands without capacity planning.

 Encrypted, isolated, audited.